fserb/bkc/pages/bouncing/bouncing.md

 ```op:+
 ```

-We are already mostly there, but the render still looks a bit flat.
+We are mostly there, but the render still looks a bit flat.
 We can fix that.
 First, we are going to update our crystal with an extra parameter.

 ```op:crystaldef:,lens:crystaldef
 const crystal = {